Getting Started: workspace setup and first value

 Use this guide as the operating reference for Getting Started: workspace setup and first value.
 It explains what this surface controls, what good execution looks like, and which teams should keep it trustworthy over time.

 - Each setup step has a downstream consequence.
-Missing the Stripe connection means the execution panel will create a payment session but the client will never see a checkout link.
+Missing payment setup can block payment handoff after acceptance.
 Missing the Brand Kit means proposals render with placeholder styling.
 Skipping a language setting means the AI may generate scope content in English even if your client expects French or German.

 - Primary owners currently covering this area: Product, Growth, Support.